 Often one of the first things individuals finding out their status want to know is how do I notify my partner(s)?
 Some people feel comfortable with notifying their partner(s) themselves, while others don't.
 This is understandable.
 However, if we are to slow the spread of HIV, individuals who might have either transmitted the virus unknowingly or been exposed, need to be tested.
 Partner notification services is a set of free, confidential services available to people living with HIV and their partners to reduce the spread of HIV in our community.
 Partner notification services allow people living with HIV to ensure their partners have the opportunity to get tested for HIV without having to worry about disclosure.

-Partner services are available through The Louisiana Department of Public Health or through GO CARE.
+Partner services are available through The Louisiana Department of Public Health or through GCCHC.BACK TO TOP

 The sooner you get into medical care, the better your chances of living a full, long life.
 You should visit a medical provider even if you don't feel sick, as HIV can compromise your health without causing any symptoms until you become very sick.